vinceskahan/docs/files/zoneminder/debian-install.md

 This is a quick howto for installing and configuring zoneminder on top of a minimal debian image

+(note - this is old, and restoring this reference db backup will 'likely' not work unattended on a modern version of the database software.
+My recollection is that the restore fails unattended.
+Manually running the steps did the right thing with prompting when last tried (circa 2016)).

 ## update the apt cache